MauryJohnson/dictToHtmlTable/README.md

 # dictToHtmlTable
-Convert ANY JSON Dictionary to an HTML Table
+Convert ANY Dictionary to an HTML Table
-Argument 1 is the JSON object.
+Argument 1 is the Dictionary object.
 Argument 2 is the td,tr,and table css configurations.
 Default CSS configurations are:

   1. td